1500 S.W. 10th Ave.

-Auxiliary Gift Shop (ADULT AND YOUTH)
+Auxiliary Gift Shop (AGES 14+)

-The Gift Shop is a fund-raising project for the Stormont-Vail HealthCare Auxiliary.
+You will greet customers and handle sales transactions at the cash register.
+The Gift Shop is a fund-raising project for the Stormont Vail Health Auxiliary.
 Proceeds fund the numerous programs and services the Auxiliary supports.

 This very busy place offers volunteers an opportunity to help mothers with newborn babies during their visit to the clinic as they receive individual consultation with nursing staff.
 Weighing babies, answering the telephone and running errands for the staff are just a few of the activities you will participate in.